The Future of the Internet: Web3 and Why Developers Should Learn It

 Web3, also known as the Semantic Web and coined by Tim Berners-Lee, the Web’s original inventor, is an even more fundamental upheaval.
 One that will eventually cast everything else into the shade.

 Indeed, the move to open, trustless, and permissionless networks is massive and groundbreaking.

 The ability to coordinate and incentivize the long tail of work, service, data, and content providers has become the disempowered backdrop to many of the world’s challenges.
 Some of these challenges include health, food, finance, and sustainability.
 Instability is the outcome of these new open, trustless, and permissionless networks.

-Decentralized data networks enable various data generators — from an individual’s health and wellness data to a farmer’s crop data, to a car’s position and performance data, and virtually any other data pertinent to each individual — to sell or trade their data without sacrificing ownership, privacy, or relying on third-party middlemen.
+Decentralized data networks enable people to take back ownership of their own data — from an individual’s health and wellness data to a farmer’s crop data, to a car’s position and performance data, and virtually anything else— and sell or trade it without sacrificing ownership, privacy, or relying on third-party middlemen.
 As a result, decentralized data networks have the potential to include the entire long tail of data providers in the developing “data economy.”

 Artificial Intelligence and Machine Learning algorithms, without a doubt, have advanced to the point where they can generate helpful, even life-saving, predictions and actions.
-When built on top of new decentralized data structures that provide access to a wealth of data that would be the envy of today’s IT giants, the potential applications go far beyond targeted advertising into areas like precision materials, medication creation, and climate modeling.
+When we transition these platforms to decentralized data structures we will gain access into far more data than we have today that will help us with new advancements into things like precision materials, medication and pharmaceuticals, and even climate modeling.